+Facebook (facebook.com/MarylandFamilyNetwork),

-Facebook (facebook.com/MarylandFamilyNetwork), Twitter (twitter.com/MDFamilyNetwork),
+Twitter (twitter.com/MDFamilyNetwork),

-LinkedIn (linkedin.com/company/maryland-family-network), and Instagram @marylandfamilynetwork (instagram.com/marylandfamilynetwork). and check out our You Tube channel (youtube.com/user/MDFamilyNetwork).
+LinkedIn (linkedin.com/company/maryland-family-network), and

+Instagram @marylandfamilynetwork (instagram.com/marylandfamilynetwork.org). and check out our You Tube channel (youtube.com/user/MDFamilyNetwork).

 - Take us with you -- download the free MFN app available on iTunes and Google Play. - Become a member.
-The MFN Membership Program offers child care professionals, programs, and corporations an opportunity to support our advocacy work on their behalf, and member benefits include reduced fees for MFN training and a Professional Activity Unit for participants in the Maryland Child Care Credential Program.
-The Membership Application is available on the MFN website at marylandfamilynetwork.org/for-otherproviders. - Join us for the Sandra J. Skolnik Lecture, the presentation of the Nancy S. Grasmick Leadership Award in Early Care and Education, and other events that give our supporters the opportunity to meet and network. - Learn more.
+The MFN Membership Program offers child care professionals an opportunity to support our advocacy work on their behalf.
+Member benefits include reduced fees for an eLearning workshop (0.3 CEUs) and a Professional Activity Unit for participants in the Maryland Child Care Credential Program.
+The Membership Application is available on the MFN website at act.marylandfamilynetwork.org/membership - Join us for the Sandra J. Skolnik Lecture, the presentation of the Nancy S. Grasmick Leadership Award in Early Care and Education, and other events that give our supporters the opportunity to meet and network. - Learn more.
 Join us for a First Steps tour.
-These concise, one-hour presentations regularly occur at our Baltimore office and at off-site locations throughout the state.
+These concise presentations are offered virtually over Zoom, and when safe to do so, at our Baltimore office and at locations throughout the state.
 They are designed to provide an overview of our work in early care and education, our family support services, and our public policy efforts on behalf of very young children and their families across Maryland.
-To inquire about upcoming dates or to speak with someone about hosting a tour at your home or office for a gathering of at least 10 people, please contact the Development office at 410-659-7701 x120.
+To inquire about upcoming dates or to speak with someone about hosting a tour for your 10 guests, please contact the Development office at 410.659.7701 x128.